On the Weakly Prime-Additive Numbers with Length 4: Proof of Theorem 1

-\begin{proof}[Proof of Theorem 1] Let $m$ be a positive integer.
-Then by Theorem \ref{main}, there exists infinitely many weakly prime-additive numbers with length $\leq4$ such that they are divisible by $8m$.
-By Theorem \ref{shortest}, as $8|8m$, these numbers cannot be shortest weakly prime-additive, hence they are all weakly prime-additive numbers with length 4. \end{proof}
+\begin{proof}[Proof of Theorem \ref{main}] Let $m$ be a positive integer.
+By Theorem \ref{mainweaker}, there exist infinitely many weakly prime-additive numbers with length $\leq4$ such that they are divisible by $8m$.
+Since $8|8m$, Theorem \ref{shortest} implies that these numbers cannot be shortest weakly prime-additive, and hence they are all weakly prime-additive numbers with length 4. \end{proof}

-\section{Proof of Theorem 2}
+\section{Proof of Theorem \ref{main2}}